chenhhu/chenhhu.github.io/_pages/profile.md

 ## Honors and awards
 ---
-* <b>The 7th National Outstanding Doctoral Dissertation Award in the China Association of Hydraulic Engineering (Ten doctoral dissertations each year)</b>, 2025.
+* The 7th National Outstanding Doctoral Dissertation Award in the China Association of Hydraulic Engineering (Ten doctoral dissertations each year), 2025.
-* <b>Excellent graduate student of Hohai University</b>, 2020.
+* Excellent graduate student of Hohai University, 2020.
-* <b>Outstanding scholarship for doctoral students of Hohai University</b>, 2017-2022.
+* Outstanding scholarship for doctoral students of Hohai University, 2017-2022.